seanpm2001/GitHub_Organization_Info/AdditionalInfo/2/StealthGeo/README.md

 ## Description

-The alternative GitHub organization for the nuclear ad bomb specification, a theory on a new wave of highly destructive advertisements.
+The alternative GitHub organization for the stealth Geo Font specification, a font designed to be a mix of analog and digital, in a stealthy fashion.

 ## More info